Jump to content

 Descriptions of the shower or perhaps even lucky photos would be welcome additions to this thread.

-6. It’s nearly time for my monthly New Moon spotting challenge.
+18. It’s nearly time for my monthly New Moon spotting challenge.
 I use the term New Moon in its classical sense of one’s first sighting of the Moon after its monthly solar conjunction (Dark Moon).
-Sharp-eyed observers may attempt to spot the nearly one-day-old Moon after sunset on October 28th.
+Sharp-eyed observers may attempt to spot the less than one-day-old Moon after sunset on December 26th, with bright Venus much higher and to the left.

 Photos and descriptions of the young crescent Moon late this month would be welcome additions to this thread.